nogibjj/Simrun_Polars_Statistics/README.md

 The dataset used in this analysis is sourced from the World Development Indicators dataset for the year 2015.
 You can access the data from the following URL: [World Development Indicators 2015 Dataset](https://media.githubusercontent.com/media/nickeubank/MIDS_Data/master/World_Development_Indicators/wdi_small_tidy_2015.csv).

+## Why Polars and Not Pandas?
+Both Polars and Pandas aim to be memory-efficient, but they achieve this goal through different strategies.

+Pandas, by default, loads an entire DataFrame into memory.
+While it provides options like memory-mapped files and chunking to manage memory for large datasets, it still can consume a significant amount of memory when working with very large datasets.

+Polars, on the other hand, focuses on optimizing operations performed on columns.
+This means that Polars is designed to execute operations in a way that minimizes memory usage.
+For example, when you perform operations on columns in Polars, it can process and release data in smaller chunks, reducing the overall memory footprint during the execution of these operations.

+So, in essence, Polars' efficiency in processing operations on columns can help reduce memory usage compared to Pandas, especially when working with large datasets and complex operations.
+However, it's essential to note that both libraries offer ways to manage memory efficiently, and the choice between them depends on the specific use case and requirements.

 ## Code Overview

 ### 1. Loading the Dataset